hsf-training/hsf-training-cpp-webpage/bin/boilerplate/CONTRIBUTING.md

-from writing new exercises and improving existing ones to updating or filling in the documentation and submitting [bug reports][issues] about things that do not work, aren not clear, or are missing.
+from writing new exercises and improving existing ones to updating or filling in the documentation and submitting [bug reports][issues] about things that do not work, are not clear, or are missing.
 If you are looking for ideas, please see the 'Issues' tab for a list of issues associated with this repository, or you may also look at all issues in [hsf-training][hsf-training-issues]